Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Your specific entitlements are listed on your PCS orders, and knowing what to expect financially during your move can be helpful.

-While moving, you are also entitled to per diem pay that covers the costs of food and incidentals during your travels.
+While moving, you are also entitled to per diem pay to cover food and incidentals during your travels.
 It’s based on the expected number of travel days, which can be helpful for long cross-country moves.

-Once you arrive at your new duty station, you can expect a change in your basic allowance for housing (BAH), which covers the cost of housing and utilities in your community.
-This entitlement is based on your zip code, pay grade, and the number of dependents claimed in your official military record.
+Once you arrive at your new duty station, you can expect a change in your basic allowance for housing (BAH), which covers about 95 percent of typical housing and utility costs in your area.
+The rate is based on your duty station ZIP code, your pay grade, and your dependency status.
+BAH has two tiers, with dependents and without dependents.

 The Bottom Line